gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-profiles-window.md

   * *Scale to Fit* - The image is scaled to exactly fill the window either horizontally or vertically.
 Its aspect raio is preserved.
 Letterboxes or pillarboxes may be added.

 See also: *Preferences > Appearance > Panes > Separate background images per pane*.

+#### Custom Tab Title
+New tabs created with this profile will use this tab title by default.
+This is an <a href="documentation-scripting-fundamentals.html">interpolated string</a>.

 #### Blending
 The blending slider determines how strongly the image dominates over the text's background color.